 Whether you like it or not, jumping on one of these Hollywood Movie Stars tour buses is a necessary evil if you have any interest in film at all.
 See the location which served as Julia Roberts’ hotel in Pretty Woman, check out Hef’s Playboy Mansion, see Michael Jackson’s final home (Elvis Presley’s was strangely right across the street) and squeal with delight when you see the house which serves as his kingdom, he was finally there, to sit on his throne as the Prince of Bel Air – the Fresh Prince of Bel Air house.
 (Maybe that last one was just me, but I did, in fact, squeal as soon as we rounded the corner.
 The house needed no introduction from our tre-geek tour guide)...

 *$25 plus $5-10 tip.
 Choose any of the ones on Hollywood Boulevard*

 10. See a live TV Show taping

-Unfortunately we ran out of time to take advantage of this last tip, but we’ll be back in L.A. for a few days in July and we hope to catch a live taping.
+Catching a live taping is one of the best things you can do in LA on a shoestring.
 See The Tonight Show with Jay Leno, Jimmy Kimmel, Bill Maher, Craig Ferguson, the Price is Right.
 Register on the wish lists on each individual site.
 If you’re lucky, you can get tickets for Jimmy Kimmel for the taping on that same day on Hollywood Boulevard, or other tickets for shows like Catch 21 – just look out for the guys with the lists around the Chinese Theater.